Marijuana Growing & Seed Germination

 Lighting 2100K Retro HPS 2100K Retro HPS (Iwasaki) 2100K Retro HPS (Iwasaki)

-Every living creature needs energy to live, develop and grow.
+Every living creature needs the energy to live, develop, and grow.
 For most living creatures the most important energy source is sugar (glucose).
 Green plants are the only ones capable of producing these sugars themselves.
 These sugars are produced from water, which is being absorbed through the roots and carbon dioxide, which is being absorbed from the air.
 In order to make sugar out of these matters, the plant needs light.
-This process takes place in the green pigment, (chloroplasts) and is called; photo synthesis. (photo=light, synthesis=produce, therefore photo synthesis means; produce through light).
+This process takes place in the green pigment, (chloroplasts) and is called; photosynthesis. (photo=light, synthesis=produce, therefore photosynthesis means; produce through light).

 As above, the plant needs light for its energy supply.
 Because we are talking about growing indoors, we will have to supply a light source.
 Normal lamps are less suitable for the job.
-A plant needs light of certain wavelengths, which are not or not present or strong enough in normal lamps.
-The some companys. recommend the use of type SON T lamps.
+A plant needs the light of certain wavelengths, which are not or not present or strong enough in normal lamps.
+Some companies recommend the use of type SON T lamps.
 They are suitable for both the growth stage, as well as the flowering stage.
-Ballast’s are necessary for these lamps.
-Ballast’s of 600 watts have the most favorable output of delivered light per watt.
-Depending on the variety we recommend to use between 400 and 800 watts per m2.
-With insufficient light the plant remains light-green in colour and becomes unnaturally thin and protracted.
+Ballasts are necessary for these lamps.
+Ballast’s of 600 watts has the most favorable output of delivered light per watt.
+Depending on the variety we recommend using between 400 and 800 watts per m2.
+With insufficient light, the plant remains light-green in color and becomes unnaturally thin and protracted.
 The buds will also remain smaller with insufficient light.

 Saving on light is stealing from yourself!

 Carbon dioxide is absorbed by the plant through its pores.
 In small spaces, the present carbon dioxide will soon be used up.
 Therefore the air in the grow room has to be replenished regularly.
-For this you need to buy an exhaust fan.
+For this, you need to buy an exhaust fan.
 You have to make sure however that it is powerful enough to replenish all the air at least 20 times per hour.
 The fan can be connected to a time clock or thermostat and/or hygrometer.
-To provide for an optimal gas change for the plant we also recommend to place an oscillating fan in the grow room, in order to have a constant air flow along the plants.
+To provide for an optimal gas change for the plant we also recommend placing an oscillating fan in the grow room, in order to have a constant airflow along with the plants.

 fact that a higher carbon dioxide concentration makes the plants less sensitive to higher temperatures.